-Verification of the graduate degree is required of the applicant before the certificate is awarded.
-Degree verification is accomplished by submitting (a) an application signed by the director of the graduate program, indicating the degree date, and (b) an official transcript showing that the degree has been awarded, or a letter from the university registrar verifying completion of requirements for the degree.
+Implementation: Verification of the graduate degree is accomplished by submitting (a) an official transcript showing that the degree has been awarded or (b) a letter from the university registrar verifying completion of requirements for the degree.
+Applicants must have graduated from a program holding CAA accreditation or candidacy status in audiology throughout the period of enrollment.

+Applicants from non-CAA-accredited programs (e.g., PhD programs, internationally educated, etc.) with a doctoral degree and audiology coursework will have their application evaluated by the CFCC to determine substantial equivalence to a clinical doctoral degree program accredited by the CAA.
 Individuals educated outside the United States or its territories must submit official transcripts and evaluations of their degrees and courses to verify equivalency.
-These evaluations are typically conducted by credential evaluation services agencies recognized by the National Association of Credential Evaluation Services (NACES).
-Information that must be provided is (a) confirmation that the degree earned is equivalent to a U.S. doctoral degree, (b) translation of academic coursework into the American semester hour system, and (c) indication as to which courses were completed at the graduate level.
+These evaluations must be conducted by credential evaluation services agencies recognized by the National Association of Credential Evaluation Services (NACES).
+Evaluations must (a) confirm that the degree earned is equivalent to a U.S. clinical doctoral degree, (b) show that the coursework is equivalent to a CAA-accredited clinical doctoral program, (c) include a translation of academic coursework into the American semester-hour system, and (d) indicate which courses were completed at the graduate level.